Installing the Blog Module

 Installing the Blog Module is a three-step process:

 Log in to the Partner Portal and go to your Instance detail view.

 At the bottom of the page in the Available modules section search for "platformOS Blog" and click Install on the right.
 You will receive an Email Notification when the installation process is complete.

 To start working on your blog, you should set up an administrator account and delete the default administrator account to secure it:

 Go to http://[your-page-url]/sign-up and create a new user.
 Once done, you are redirected to the /log-in page with the message: "Your account has been successfully created.
 Please log in."

-As your new account does not have access to the Dashboard yet, first log in as the auto-generated administrative account with the email "firstname.lastname@example.org" and password "admin1234".
-You are now on the Dashboard, where you should see a list of all registered users.
+As your new account does not have access to the Dashboard yet, first log in as the auto-generated administrative account with the email "email@example.com" and password "admin1234".
+You are now on the Dashboard, where a list of all registered users is displayed.